ITGlue-Support/Bulk-Share-MyGlue-Data-with-IT-Glue-In-Progress-/README.md

 When you run the script, you will be prompted to enter your MyGlue credentials.
 If you use MFA to log in, provide the MFA code when prompted, or simply press **Enter** to bypass if applicable.
 Once authentication is successful, the script will begin scanning core assets first, followed by flexible assets.

-The script will add a note to Contacts, Configurations, Locations, and Passwords.

-**Note:** **Existing notes will be replaced with (This is a MyGlue record).
-Alternatively you can use another script, to prevent any data lose from the notes section.
-This script will add all the assets to the CSV file and only update Documents, Document folder and password folder name.
-Direct_URL**
-For Documents, *(MyGlue Data)* will be appended to the document name.

 Due to API limitations for Domains, SSL Certificates, and Flexible Assets, the script will generate a CSV file containing these records.
 This allows you to identify which items originate from MyGlue even if the script cannot update them directly.
 Please refer to the example shown below.

 <img width="1116" height="527" alt="image" src="https://github.com/user-attachments/assets/642baa0d-96ad-41fb-bb19-806db509625d" />